alvincjk/EMRI_Kludge_Suite/README.md

 **Version 0.2.0**

 This is a C/C++ suite that allows kludge waveforms for extreme-mass-ratio inspirals (EMRIs) to be generated with shared settings and parameters.
 The three waveforms included in the suite are the augmented analytic kludge (AAK) [1,2], the analytic kludge (AK) [3], and the numerical kludge (NK) [4].
+EMRI Kludge Suite is part of the Black Hole Perturbation Toolkit; for more information, visit http://bhptoolkit.org

+The GSL and FFTW libraries are required for compilation.
 Running `make` will create the corresponding executables in the folder `./bin`:

 - `AAK_Waveform`
 - `AK_Waveform`